Quarter Tone Saxophone

 Quarter tone nomenclature introduces new accidentals that must be memorized during practice and recognized instantly during performance.
 It will provide more challenge to a type of music which is already difficult to master.
 Therefore, it is important that any saxophonist studying this technique build his/her reading and sight reading abilities.

 Overtone Series and Production

 The altissimo register of the saxophone is the note region above high F. All altissimo notes are produced through playing overtones.
 Similar to the quarter tone technique, there are many fingerings for each altissimo note which have been discovered to aid in the production of those notes.
 This technique also helps the saxophonist gain control of the instrument.
-This technique itself is not used in the quarter tone technique, but any saxophonist who has learned this technique will find it much easier to learn the quarter tone technique.
+This technique itself is not used in the quarter tone technique, but any saxophonist who is fluent in this technique will have an easier time studying the quarter tone technique.